Siblings and half-siblings of Clara Schumann

 Wieck, Friedrich Alwin Feodor (1821–1885), brother

-Since Clara was at home in the center of attention, her brothers Alwin and Gustav were not supported to the same extent Clara was and were soon leaving home to be on their own. gave Alwin piano lessons when she was 12 years old.
-He became a violinist and studied with Ferdinand David in Leipzig and moved to Reval [now Tallinn] in 1843.
-Between 1849 and 1859, he was a member of the Italian Opera Orchestra in St Petersburg and then lived in Dresden, working as a music teacher in Dresden.
-He strove to spread the teachings of his father, which later led to a break with his half sister, Marie, who held that she is the only one to pass the teaching methods of Friedrich Wieck authentically.
-Both wrote piano studies according to Wieck’s method.
-Still, the two siblings reconciled shortly before Alwin’s death, the two siblings reconciled.
+Since Clara took centre stage at home, her brothers Alwin and Gustav were not promoted to the same extent but were sent out of the house as soon as possible, to stand on their own feet.
+Clara taught Alwin the piano when she was twelve years old.
+He became a violinist, studying with Ferdinand David in Leipzig, and then moved to Reval [now Tallinn] in 1843.
+Between 1849 and 1859, he was a member of the Italian Opera Orchestra in St Petersburg and then lived in Dresden, working as a music teacher.
+He tried to disseminate the methods of his father but this later led to a break with his half-sister Marie who held that she was the only one to be able to pass on the teaching methods of Friedrich Wieck authentically.
+Both of them wrote piano manuals according to Wieck’s method.
+Still, the two siblings reconciled shortly before Alwin’s death, to Clara’s great relief.

-Clara herself spoke up for Alwin at inter alia the piano factory Grotrian-Steinweg in Braunschweig, so that he received a discount when he wanted to buy a new grand piano.
-She sometimes also spent the summer holidays with him, so also the last before his death.
-Concerning Alwin’s death, Clara Schumann wrote to her friend Rosalie Leser: “[If I had only saw him one more time!
-He was so pleased with the last letter I wrote to him has given him so much joy.
-Although we rarely saw each other, he was always very attached to me. [...]
-What saddened me deeply is the fact that Alwin worried himself lately so terribly, because he was not mentioned with a single word in the notes on the occasion of my father’s 100th birthday, even though he committed to spread the methods of our father with tireless diligence and had achieved the best results with it.]”
+Clara herself promoted Alwin, inter alia, at the piano manufacturing company Grotrian-Steinweg in Braunschweig so that he would receive a price reduction when he bought a new grand piano; she sometimes also spent the summer holidays with him, including the last summer before his death.
+Concerning Alwin’s death, Clara Schumann wrote to her friend Rosalie Leser: “[If I had only seen him one more time!
+He was so pleased with the last letter I wrote to him.
+Even though we rarely saw each other, he was always very attached to me. [...]
+What saddens me deeply is the fact that Alwin had grieved so terribly in the last months, because he was not mentioned even with a single word in the newspapers on the occasion of my father’s 100th birthday, after he had been so committed to disseminating the method of our father with tireless diligence and had achieved the best results with it.]”

 Wieck, Gustav Robert Anton (1823–1884), brother

-Friedrich Wieck also relatively little cared about Gustav, since his primary focus was put on the education of his daughter Clara so that she would become a virtuoso.
-Gustav became an instrument maker in and went to Vienna in 1838, where Schumann kept more frequent company with him during his longer stay.
+Friedrich Wieck also cared relatively little about Gustav, since his primary focus was on training his daughter Clara so that she would become a virtuoso.
+Gustav became an instrument maker and went to Vienna in 1838, where Schumann frequently spent time with him during his prolonged stay.

-In 1845 Gustav remained in Weimar, but later lived permanently in Vienna, where he also died.
+In 1845, Gustav was staying in Weimar, but later lived again in Vienna permanently, where he also died.

 Wieck, Victor (1824/1827), brother